AleksandrHovhannisyan/artsakh-genocide/README.md

 ### Germany
 [A VICE investigation](https://www.vice.com/en/article/qjp73b/azerbaijan-lobbying-germany-angela-merkel-ilham-aliyev) implicated a number of German politicians in an Azerbaijani campaign to bribe European diplomats.

-However, Germany has also repeatedly condemned Azerbaijan for the blockade and the September 19 attack.
+> However, it is worth giving credit where due.
+Germany repeatedly condemned Azerbaijan for the blockade and the September 19 attack.
 It also [provided the ICRC with an additional €2 million](https://armenpress.am/eng/news/1119217.html) to carry out its work in Artsakh.

 ### Italy
 Italy spends more on Azerbaijani exports than any other European country; in 2022 alone, it [imported $17B worth of goods from Azerbaijan](https://tradingeconomics.com/azerbaijan/exports-by-country)—more than eight times as much as Turkey did.
 Azerbaijan is also a key energy and military partner for Italy—in 2023, Italy signed [a $170M deal to install gas turbines in Azerbaijan](https://www.nasdaq.com/articles/italys-ansaldo-energia-signs-$171-mln-gas-turbine-deal-in-azerbaijan) at an electric power plant; in June 2023, [Azerbaijan reached a deal to purchase military aircraft from Italy](https://eurasianet.org/azerbaijan-to-buy-italian-military-aircraft).